collective/Products.Poi/Products/Poi/README.txt

 (*) NOTE: Before version 1.0 beta 2, ArchAddOn was required instead of DataGridField.

+For new installations, install using Add/Remove Products as normal.
+If you want PloneSoftwareCenter configuration to be automatically configured, install PSC *first*.

 Upgrading

-If you had a version prior to 1.0 beta 2 installed, you must run migrations to avoid losing your old grids (available areas, available issue types).
+If you had a version prior to 1.0 beta 2 installed, you must run migrations.
 This is automatic, but you need to install the 'contentmigration' product.
 This can be found at

     https://svn.plone.org/svn/collective/contentmigration/trunk